 And New York?
 One of the bluest states has a red flower.
 As does…

 Ohio, Oklahoma, Vermont, Wyoming; In fact, our nation’s flower is the red rose –

 Former First Lady, Lady Bird Johnson’s Message of Hope Through

 The Beauty of Flowers Still Resonates

 As former First Lady, Lady Bird Johnson once said, “When flowers bloom – so does hope.”

 In the 1960s, when her husband LBJ was president, she decided to transform our nation’s highways by planting flowers along the highway.

-So in the spirit of Lady Bird…and in an attempt to bring the country together a little more, will you share some pictures of your favorite state flowers or local gardens with us?
+So in the spirit of Lady Bird…and in an attempt to bring the country together, will you share some pictures of your favorite state flowers or local gardens with us?

-We can create a beautiful collage of possibility and get to know each other better.
+We can create a beautiful collage of possibility and get to know each other better while sharing similar roots.

 Jill Brooke is a former CNN correspondent, Post columnist and editor-in-chief of Avenue and Travel Savvy magazine.
 She is an author and the editorial director of FPD and floral editor for aspire design and home magazine and contributor to Florists Review magazine.